goferito/node-bing-api/README.md

 Accepted values: "Off", "Moderate", "Strict".

-*Moderate level should not include results with sexually explicit images or videos, but may include sexually explicit text*
+*Moderate level should not include results with sexually explicit images or videos, but may include sexually explicit text.*

 ### License